ucan-wg/spec/README.md

 Any issuer of a UCAN MAY later revoke that UCAN or the capabilities that have been derived from it further downstream in a proof chain.

 This mechanism is eventually consistent and SHOULD be considered the last line of defense against abuse.
-Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.
+Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would not be available on an offline computer.

 While some resources are centralized (e.g. access to a server), others are unbound from specific locations (e.g. a CRDT), in which case it will take longer for the revocation to propagate.